 5. Diversity helps to avoid mistakes

-The first airbags were invented in the 1950s - a major achievement in terms of road safety that has proven its worth to this day.
-At least when the passenger is a man.
-According to Focus, even today airbags are designed for the „standard man“.
-However, women, teenagers and older people do not correspond to the „standard man’s“ proportions and suffer more and worse injuries in case of a crash.
-Today, there are at least female crash test dummies; in the 1950s this was not the case.
-Women were simply not taken into consideration by the male engineers.
-If the team of scientists had been more diverse, this mistake would certainly not have happened.
-In the Tagesschau Zukunftspodcast, the economist Prof. Dr. Monika Schnitzer, member of the German Council of Economic Experts, puts forward the thesis that especially entrepreneurial wrong decisions caused by a too homogeneous team composition can be avoided.
-So wouldn't the diesel scandal have occurred if the managers at VW and Co had been more diverse?
+The first airbags were invented in the 1950s - a major achievement in terms of road safety that has proven its worth to this day -- provided that the driver or passenger is male.
+According to Focus, even today’s airbags are designed for the ”average male“.
+However, women, teenagers and older people do not have the proportions of the “average male” and hence suffer more, and worse, injuries in case of a crash.
+These days, at least there are female crash test dummies; in the 1950s this was not the case.
+Women’s bodies were simply not considered by male engineers.
+If the team of scientists had been more diverse, this certainly would not have happened.
+In the Tagesschau Zukunftspodcast, the economist Prof. Dr Monika Schnitzer, member of the German Council of Economic Experts, advances the theory that incorrect business decisions caused by a team that is too homogeneous can be avoided.
+So could the diesel emissions scandal have been avoided if the managers at VW etc. had been more diverse?
 This question cannot be answered, but the decisive factor here is that diverse teams examine their decisions per se from multiple perspectives, making one-dimensional assessments less likely.

-Especially companies affected by the shortage of skilled workers, should actively engage in diversity management.
-Above all the mentioned arguments for diversity, there is one thing that stands out: Diversity makes you successful.
-Countless studies leave no doubt about this: Diverse teams work more successfully.
+Especially companies affected by a shortage of skilled workers should actively engage in diversity management.
+Of all the arguments for diversity, there is one thing that stands out: diversity makes you successful.
+Countless studies leave no doubt about this.
+Diverse teams work more successfully.
 And success is attractive - after all, who wouldn't want to work for a successful company?